🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Factual alignment | Do the factual claims on this page align with what Google's Knowledge Graph considers accurate? | Verify all factual claims against authoritative sources.
 Cite your sources.
 Don't publish anything you haven't checked. |

 | Semantic coherence | Does the content flow logically?
-Do the entities and concepts connect in a coherent narrative? | Structure content with clear logical progression.
+Do entities and concepts connect in a coherent narrative? | Structure content with clear logical progression.
 Use transitional language that signals relationships between concepts. |

 | Expertise depth | Does the language use reflect genuine expertise?
-Does the vocabulary match what an expert in this field would use? | Use accurate technical terminology.
+Does the vocabulary match what an expert would use? | Use accurate technical terminology.
 Demonstrate nuanced understanding.
-Address edge cases and exceptions that only experts would know. |
+Address edge cases that only experts would know. |

 8. Vector Embeddings: How Google Measures Semantic Similarity